kdinluks/px-overlay/README.md

 ## Overview

-`Px-overla`y is a Predix UI component which defines a full viewport overlay element.
+`Px-overlay` is a Predix UI component which defines a full viewport overlay element.
 It has two types, a light version and a dark version.

 ## Usage